hampel/xenforo-test-framework/README.md

 Unit testing framework for XenForo

+## Compatibilty

+For XenForo v2.1 addons, you should use Unit Test Framework v1.x

+For XenForo v2.2 addons, you should use Unit Test Framework v2.x

 ## 1. Introduction

 Unit testing is a process by which individual components (units) of your software are tested.
 The objective is to